 Supporting policies based on empirical investment behaviour

-BRISKEE – Behavioural Response to Investment Risks in Energy Efficiency – is a Horizon 2020 project that will provide evidence-based input to the design and evaluation of energy efficiency policy in the EU residential sector.
+BRISKEE – Behavioural Response to Investment Risks in Energy Efficiency – is a Horizon 2020 project which ran from 2015 to 2017.
+BRISKEE provides evidence-based input to the design and evaluation of energy efficiency policy in the EU residential sector.

 With the residential sector representing 27% of the EU final energy demand, households' investment in energy efficiency is a key issue for meeting energy and climate policy targets.
 When assessing the costs and benefits of insulating their homes, or purchasing energy-saving appliances, households wonder what will be the future value of these investments.
 This evaluation involves applying discount rates, which reveal households’ preferences for time and risk.
 Since households' willingness to wait or to take risks varies, these discount rates differ across households.